Six more test positive to virus in NSW

 Meanwhile a woman in her 50s who hasn’t been out of Australia recently has also tested positive to the coronavirus.

-And health authorities are advising passengers who sat near a coronavirus-infected woman on a Dubai-to-Sydney flight to immediately isolate themselves at home.
+And health authorities are advising passengers who sat near a coronavirus-infected woman on a Doha-to-Sydney flight to immediately isolate themselves at home.

-The woman in her 50s who flew into Australia from Iran on February 23 aboard Qatar Airways flight 908 from Dubai was in seat 43H.
+The woman in her 50s who flew into Australia from Iran on February 23 aboard Qatar Airways flight 908 from Doha was in seat 43H.

-Premier Gladys Berejiklian warned the number of cases is likely to go up in the next few days.
+Premier Gladys Berejiklian warned the number of cases was likely to go up in the next few days.

 “What is scary on this situation is that the vaccine is not yet developed but we ask everybody to stay calm, to go about business and to stay updated the NSW health website is giving our citizens in NSW timely information,” she told Nine’s Today Show on Wednesday.